mp31192/3D-SpatialTransformationLayer-pytorch/README.md

 # SpatialTransformationLayer
-The SpatialTransformationLayer code is modified according to the code of XX and XX.
-I have to thanks to them Sincerely.
+The application of SpatialTransformationLayer in pytorch.
+This code is modified according to the code of XX and XX.
+I have to thanks to them sincerely.

 Bin